thewizardplusplus/robot-life/README.md

 _**Disclaimer:** LEGO® and MINDSTORMS® is a trademark of the LEGO Group of companies which does not sponsor, authorize or endorse this project._

+⚠️ _**Warning:** if the program freezes, restart the LEGO® MINDSTORMS® intelligent Hub by long-pressing its center button._

 ## Features

 - simulating of a toroidal field;